Alexander Hamilton

-Alexander Hamilton (January 11, 1755 or 1757 – July 12, 1804) was a Nevisian-born American military officer, statesman, and Founding Father who served as the first United States secretary of the treasury from 1789 to 1795.
+Alexander Hamilton (January 11, 1755 or 1757 – July 12, 1804) was an American military officer, statesman, and Founding Father who served as the first U.S. secretary of the treasury from 1789 to 1795 under the presidency of George Washington.

 Born out of wedlock in Charlestown, Nevis, Hamilton was orphaned as a child and taken in by a prosperous merchant.
-He pursued his education in New York where, despite his age, he was a prolific and widely read pamphleteer advocating for the American revolutionary cause, though an anonymous one.
-He then served as an artillery officer in the American Revolutionary War, where he saw action in the New York and New Jersey campaign, served for years as an aide to General George Washington, and helped secure American victory at the climactic Siege of Yorktown.
-After the war, Hamilton served as a delegate from New York to the Congress of the Confederation.
+He was given a scholarship and pursued his education at King's College (now Columbia University) in New York City where, despite his young age, he was an anonymous but prolific and widely read pamphleteer and advocate for the American Revolution.
+He then served as an artillery officer in the American Revolutionary War, where he saw military action against the British Army in the New York and New Jersey campaign, served for four years as aide-de-camp to Continental Army commander in chief George Washington, and fought under Washington's command in the war's climactic battle, the Siege of Yorktown, which secured American victory in the war and with it the independence of the United States.

+After the Revolutionary War, Hamilton served as a delegate from New York to the Congress of the Confederation in Philadelphia.
 He resigned to practice law and founded the Bank of New York.
-In 1786, Hamilton led the Annapolis Convention to replace the Articles of Confederation with the Constitution of the United States, which he helped ratify by writing 51 of the 85 installments of The Federalist Papers.
+In 1786, Hamilton led the Annapolis Convention, which sought to strengthen the power of the loose confederation of independent states under the limited authorities granted it by the Articles of Confederation.
+The following year he was a delegate to the Philadelphia Convention, which drafted the U.S. Constitution creating a more centralized federal national government.
+He then authored 51 of the 85 installments of The Federalist Papers, which proved persuasive in securing its ratification by the states.

-As a trusted member of President Washington's first cabinet, Hamilton led the Department of the Treasury.
-He envisioned a central government led by an energetic president, a strong national defense, and an industrial economy.
-He successfully argued that the implied powers of the Constitution provided the legal authority to fund the national debt, assume the states' debts, and create the First Bank of the United States, which was funded by a tariff on imports and a whiskey tax.
-He opposed American entanglement with the succession of unstable French Revolutionary governments and pushed for the Jay Treaty, which resumed friendly trade relations with Great Britain.
-He also persuaded Congress to establish the Revenue Cutter Service.
-Hamilton's views became the basis for the Federalist Party, which was opposed by the Democratic-Republican Party led by Thomas Jefferson.
-Hamilton and other Federalists supported the Haitian Revolution, and he helped draft the constitution of Haiti.
+As a trusted member of President Washington's first cabinet, Hamilton served as the first U.S. secretary of the treasury.
+He envisioned a central government led by an energetic executive, a strong national defense, and a more diversified economy with significantly expanded industry.
+He successfully argued that the implied powers of the U.S. Constitution provided the legal basis to create the First Bank of the United States, and assume the states' war debts, which was funded by a tariff on imports and a whiskey tax.
+Hamilton opposed American entanglement with the succession of unstable French Revolutionary governments.
+In 1790, he persuaded the U.S. Congress to establish the U.S. Revenue Cutter Service to protect American shipping.
+In 1793, he advocated in support of the Jay Treaty under which the U.S. resumed friendly trade relations with the British Empire.
+Hamilton's views became the basis for the Federalist Party, which was opposed by the Democratic-Republican Party, led by Thomas Jefferson.
+Hamilton and other Federalists supported the Haitian Revolution, and Hamilton helped draft Haiti's constitution in 1801.